Eel (Marvel Comics): Edward Lavell

 Edward Lavell is first seen attempting to break Hammerhead out of prison.
 He battles Power Man and Iron Fist.
-Later working with Nightshade, the Eel is defeated again by Iron Fist and reformed criminals Discus and Stiletto.
+Later working with Nightshade, Eel is defeated again by Iron Fist and reformed criminals Discus and Stiletto.

-The Eel is seen working with the criminals Blitz and the Vanisher.
+Eel is seen working with the criminals Blitz and the Vanisher.
 The trio is defeated by Spider-Man.
 Lavell also aids a group of villains attacking the Fantastic Four.

-In hopes of gaining revenge against the criminal Mister Hyde, the Eel arranged a murder of a woman he had befriended, framing Hyde.
+In hopes of gaining revenge against the criminal Mister Hyde, Eel arranged a murder of a woman he had befriended, framing Hyde.
 Lavell also secretly impersonated "Snake" Marston, joining his team, the Enforcers, and led them in throwing off Daredevil’s attempts to find the true killer.
-Ultimately, the Eel sucker-punched Daredevil and gloated of his plans, but the Enforcers overheard and turned on him.
-The Eel was taken into court to clear Hyde’s name and was remanded to custody.
+Ultimately, Eel sucker-punched Daredevil and gloated of his plans, but the Enforcers overheard and turned on him.
+Eel was taken into court to clear Hyde’s name and was remanded to custody.

-Lavell was a member of Justine Hammer's Masters of Evil, and is defeated by the Thunderbolts.
+Lavell was a member of Crimson Cowl's Masters of Evil, and is defeated by the Thunderbolts.
 After the Masters of Evil are apprehended, he was seen among the Maggia leaders assembled by the Grim Reaper who tried to claim leadership of the scattered, fractious families on behalf of Count Nefaria.
 He was captured when the Avengers invaded the meeting place.
-The Eel once worked against Hammerhead, transporting the Lifeline Tablet on behalf of Caesar Cicero, although Hammerhead soon recovered the Tablet for his own purposes.
+Eel once worked against Hammerhead, transporting the Lifeline Tablet on behalf of Caesar Cicero, although Hammerhead soon recovered the Tablet for his own purposes.

 Lavell was next seen participating in the Bloodsport tournament at Madripoor.
 There, he put on a poor showing.
 He is defeated by the Toad, who seemingly crushes Lavell using his extremely long and powerful tongue.

 Lavell apparently survives the fight and is briefly seen as a client for the law firm Goodman, Lieber, Kurtzberg & Holliway.
 He is discussing action to be taken against Power Man and refers to an 'Eel-Mobile'.